DanySK/Experiment-2020-SCP-Graph-Statistics/README.md

 A graphical execution of the simulation can be started by issuing the following command `./gradlew runAllGraphic`.
+Parameter defaults can be tuned in the `simulation.yml` file.
+Simulation on the graphical interface can be started with <kbd>P</kbd>, for further details please refer to the Alchemist Simulator guide.
-Parameter defaults can be tuned in the `simulation.yml` file Windows users may try using the `gradlew.bat` script as a replacement for `gradlew`.
+Windows users may try using the `gradlew.bat` script as a replacement for `gradlew`.

 The whole simulation batch can be executed by issuing `./gradlew runAllBatch`.